USS Howard (DDG-83): Service history

 On 26 November 2021, Howard made a port call in Wellington, New Zealand.
 It is the first time a U.S. Navy warship has made a port call in New Zealand since 2016.

+On 10 August 2023, Howard experienced a "soft-grounding" outside of Bali, Indonesia.
+On 19 August 2023 Vice Admiral Karl Thomas, commanding Officer US 7th Fleet, removed Howard's Commanding Officer at the time, due to a "loss of confidence in his ability to command" as a result of the grounding.

+On 1 December 2023, a small electrical fire broke out in the engine room of Howard, forcing 12 crew members to be temporarily transported to Naval Hospital Yokosuka Japan.
+On 6 February 2024, the Navy announced that Commander Cameron Dennis was also relieved due to a “loss of confidence in his ability to perform his duties.”
+Press reports indicated his removal was due to unprofessional comments he had made.

+In March 2025, HOWARD received the highest Board of Inspection and Survey score for any Pacific Fleet Arleigh Burke destroyer in Fiscal Year 2025, and was awarded the "Champions Belt" by Commander Naval Surface Forces VADM Brendan McLane.

 Coat of arms

 Shield

 The shield has a background of light blue, dark blue, and gold.
 The upper shield consists of an oriental dragon, while the bottom contains stars configured to the Southern Cross.

 The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
 The oriental dragon symbolizes the ship's service in the Pacific and fighting spirit of the platoon under the leadership of Gunnery Sergeant Howard.
 The stars are configured to the Southern Cross and represent the First Marine Division patch worn by Gunnery Sergeant Howard.

 Crest

 The crest consists of a Medal of Honor neck pad in the shape of a radar array with a crossed Navy and Marine sword.

 USS Howard's combat actions and war fighting legacy are represented by the six battle stars.
 Gunnery Sergeant Howard was awarded a Medal of Honor for gallantry and intrepidity under fire, which is represented by the neck pad.
 The neck pad also highlights the modern warfare capabilities, represented with the AEGIS array.
 A Crossed Naval Sword and Marine Mameluke signify teamwork and cooperation, exhibited with support from USS Howard's advanced combat systems for Marines ashore.